Log in

 Scholarships

-Senior Music Scholarships (16+) to the value of lessons in two instruments/voice, currently worth £1,800 per annum, tenable for two years (choral awards up to the value of one lesson in voice may be available).
+Senior Music Scholarships (16+) to the value of lessons in one instrument/voice, currently worth £957 per annum, are tenable for two years (choral awards up to the value of one lesson in Voice may be available).
 External candidates must be successful in the Senior School entrance examination.
+Bursary students who are also awarded a senior music scholarship will receive the equivalent of lessons in two instruments/voice, currently worth £1,914 per annum, tenable for two years.

-Senior Art Scholarships (16+) of the value of £250 per annum are offered to up to two internal and two external candidates who are currently in their final GCSE year and who, if applying from another school, have previously been successful in the Senior School entrance examination.
+Senior Art Scholarships (16+) of the value of £250 per annum are offered to current students or external candidates who are currently in their final GCSE year and who, if applying from another school, have previously been successful in the Senior School entrance examination.
 Candidates take part in a workshop and are required to submit a portfolio.

-Senior Drama Scholarships (16+) of the value of £250 per annum are awarded based on an audition, workshop and interview with our Director of Drama and other drama staff to candidates who show outstanding potential as an actor or director.
-Please note that scholarship candidates will often study drama at A Level; however, those able to demonstrate a significant commitment to co-curricular drama will also be considered.
+Senior Drama Scholarships (16+) of the value of £250 per annum are awarded based on an audition, workshop and interview with the Director of Drama and other drama staff to candidates who show outstanding potential as an actor or director.
+Please note that scholarship candidates will often study Drama at A level; however, those able to demonstrate a significant commitment to co-curricular drama will also be considered.
 Drama exhibitions of the value of £50 per annum are also awarded following an audition, workshop and interview with the Director of Drama.

 Sixth Form.
-The Senior School is housed in our wonderful Garden Building, opened in 2018.
+The Senior School is housed in the wonderful Garden Building, which opened in 2018.
 Students have a large and comfy common room, kitchen, group working space and quiet study room at their disposal.
 Tutor groups are small, enabling first-class pastoral support.
-Students are further supported by the Senior School team, and they are guided through the university application process.
-One of the highlights is the weekly lecture by invited speakers.
+Supported by the Senior School team, students are guided through the university application process.
+One of the highlights is the weekly lecture, which introduces students to guest speakers from diverse fields, providing insights into potential future opportunities.

-Results and Destinations.
+Results and destinations.
 SPGS is committed to providing an outstanding academic education within a highly encouraging environment.
-Students regularly achieve exceptional results (53% A* at A Level or Pre-U equivalent and 80.5% at GCSE in 2023), but the school aims to teach far beyond the prescribed curriculum, endowing students with a lifelong love of learning and the necessary tools of scholarship and enterprise.
-Our teaching places emphasis on creativity, innovation and entrepreneurship, while our broad and progressive curriculum is rich in opportunities to learn about new technologies, preparing students to navigate an increasingly interconnected world with ease.
-Students take GCSE and IGCSE examinations in Y11; alternative school directed courses in art, history of art, computer science, creative technology, drama and music are also offered for this age group.
-Senior students are offered 23 subjects at A Level and are prepared for university entrance by a personal higher education coordinator and an academic advisor.
+Students regularly achieve exceptional results (66.6% A* at A level; and 97.5% 8/9 (A*) at GCSE in 2025), but the school aims to teach far beyond the prescribed curriculum, endowing students with a lifelong love of learning and the necessary tools of scholarship and enterprise.
+Teaching places emphasis on creativity, innovation and entrepreneurship, while the broad and progressive curriculum is rich in opportunities to learn about new technologies, preparing students to navigate an increasingly interconnected world with ease.
+Students take GCSE and IGCSE examinations in Y11; alternative school directed courses in Art, History of Art, Computer Science, Creative Technology, Drama and Music are also offered for this age group.
+Senior students are offered 24 subjects at A level and are prepared for university entrance by a personalised higher education programme.
 Students go on to study at major universities in the UK and USA, with over a third going to Oxford or Cambridge annually.

-Pastoral Care.
-Pastoral care is also central to our ethos as evidenced by our Wellbeing Centre, five-days-a-week counselling provision and sympathetic medical staff.
-Students learn and thrive in a happy and supportive environment.
-Everyone, from Year 7 upwards, is placed in a small tutor group of approximately 14 students to ensure the delivery of targeted and empathetic pastoral care.
-Strong systems of support mean students always have somewhere to turn when they need a listening ear, from peer supporters to form captains and our Head of School team.
-The pastoral curriculum aims to introduce students to a diverse range of perspectives and demonstrates the importance of kindness, inclusion and individuality, empowering them to make a difference in the world beyond school.
+Pastoral care.
+Pastoral care is central to the ethos, as evidenced by the Wellbeing Centre, five-days-a-week counselling provision and dedicated medical staff.
+Students learn and thrive in a well-structured and supportive environment.
+Everyone, from Y7, is placed in a small tutor group of approximately 14 students to ensure the delivery of targeted and empathetic pastoral care.
+Robust systems of support mean students always have trusted adults to turn to, and peer guidance such as form captains and the Y13 Head of School Team.
+The pastoral curriculum aims to introduce students to a diverse range of perspectives, and demonstrates the importance of kindness, inclusion and individuality.
+SPGS fosters close links with families and empowers students to make a difference in the world beyond school.

 Co-curriculum.
-There is a great depth and variety of opportunities beyond the classroom.
-Many of the 100+ clubs and societies on offer are run by students for students, and new ones are created every year to reflect passion and demand.
-Students are given leadership opportunities and an environment in which to experiment, innovate and push boundaries.
-The creative and performing arts flourish at SPGS.
-Composer of The Planets, Gustav Holst, was Director of Music at the school for over thirty years and his legacy continues.
-Since its foundation, music has been a particularly strong feature with well over half the student body taking instrumental lessons; there are also multiple orchestras, choirs and ensembles on offer.
-Art and design benefit from studio and workshop facilities and there are several major exhibitions of students’ work.
-Drama enjoys a purpose-built theatre and a drama studio, and any student can direct her own production.
-The school offers the Duke of Edinburgh’s Award.
-Volunteering is also an important feature of wider school life, with students spending time at food rescue and redistribution centres, local primary schools and residential care homes.
+As befits the range of interests and skills of the community, SPGS has a huge variety of activities outside the classroom.
+Many of the 100+ clubs and societies are run by students; new options are created to reflect passion and demand.
+Students innovate and thrive through leadership and collaboration with peers, younger children and other schools.
+The creative and performing arts flourish.
+Composer of The Planets, Gustav Holst, was Director of Music here for over 30 years and his legacy continues.
+Music is part of the school's identity with well over half the student body taking instrumental lessons; there are orchestras, choirs and ensembles for all levels.
+Art and Design benefit from studios and workshops, including sculpture and digital work, alongside a beautiful exhibition space.
+Drama enjoys a purpose-built theatre and studio; any student can direct her own production.
+Podcasting suites and an immersive theatre offer cutting-edge creative opportunities.
+The school offers the Duke of Edinburgh’s Award and Young Enterprise.
+Volunteering is important in Paulinas’ school experiences, as are trips, ranging from equestrianism in Yorkshire to exchanges in Japan, alongside boys from St Paul's School.

 Sport.
 There are extensive sporting facilities on site and sport is played with verve and distinction.
-Facilities are some of the best offered by a central London school and include a 50 m swimming pool, four outdoor netball courts, two lacrosse pitches, an athletics track including field events, and five tennis courts.
-At our Sports Hall and Pavilion, we also house three dance and fitness studios and a multi-gym.
+Facilities are some of the best offered by a central London school and include a 50-metre swimming pool, four outdoor netball courts, two lacrosse pitches, an athletics track including field events, and five tennis courts.
+The Sports Hall and Pavilion house three dance and fitness studios and a multi-gym.
 SPGS prides itself on delivering a broad, balanced and exciting curriculum, offering a wide range of traditional and varied sporting opportunities, and aiming for every student to strive to discover a sport they love and in which they can achieve.
-The three main sports are lacrosse, netball and rowing, but students are able to take part in extracurricular clubs to broaden their participation.
+The three main sports are lacrosse, netball and rowing, but students can take part in extracurricular clubs to broaden their participation.
 Fixtures are played throughout the year, ensuring every student who wants the opportunity is able.

 Charitable status.
 St Paul’s Girls’ School is a Registered Charity, number 1119613, and a Company Limited by Guarantee, registered in England, number 6142007 and is governed by its Memorandum and Articles of Association.
 It exists to promote the education of girls in Greater London.
 The sole member of the charitable company is the Mercers’ Company.